PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 "I've been pretty amazed at how much more intuitive it is than raw tk/qt.
 The dude developing it is super active on the project too so if you come across situations that you just can't get the code to do what you want you can make bug/enhancement issues that are almost assured to get a meaningful response."

 "This library is the easiest way of gui programming in python!
-I'm totally in love with it️"
+I'm totally in love with it"

 "Wow that readme is extensive and great." (hear the love for docs often)